Close-up of a person's ankle secured with an electronic monitoring device

 Impact of Alcohol Monitoring Bracelets

-Alcohol monitoring bracelets are beneficial in reducing alcohol consumption and preventing repeat alcohol-related crimes
+Alcohol monitoring bracelets are beneficial in reducing alcohol consumption and preventing re-offense of an alcohol-related crime.

-To help us prevent the need to be monitored using a SCRAM system, let’s explore some strategies for developing a healthy relationship with alcohol.
+To help us prevent the need to be monitored using a SCRAM system, let’s explore some strategies to develop a healthy relationship with alcohol.

 Preventing the Need for Alcohol Monitoring Bracelets

-Alcohol monitoring bracelets are often used as a last resort as wearing a clunky device on our ankle isn't exactly pleasant.
-While they’re useful within the criminal justice system, we may be able to prevent the need for an alcohol ankle monitor by implementing mindful drinking practices:
+Alcohol monitoring bracelets are often used as a last-resort, as wearing a clunky device on our ankle isn't exactly pleasant.
+While they’re useful within the criminal justice system, we may be able to prevent the need for an alcohol ankle monitor by implementing the following mindful drinking practices:

 • Intervene early.
 If we’re concerned about our drinking habits, early intervention is the best way to prevent further harm.
 Even identifying that we have concerns is a great first step in developing a healthier relationship with alcohol.

 • Set limits.
-Excessive drinking can cause short- and long-term harm to our well-being.
+Excessive drinking can have short-term and long-term harms on our well-being.
 Setting limits for ourselves helps us minimize potential consequences.
-Designating an accountability partner or tracking alcohol consumption can help us achieve mindful drinking.
+Designate an accountability partner or start tracking alcohol consumption to practice more mindful drinking.

 • Avoid DUI.
 Driving under the influence is one of the leading alcohol-related crimes.
-It’s also one of the crimes that commonly requires continuous monitoring through alcohol ankle bracelets.
-Plan to enlist a designated driver or schedule a ride home using a rideshare app to avoid driving under the influence on a night out.
+It’s also one of the main crimes that commonly require continuous monitoring through alcohol ankle bracelets.
+Have a designated driver or schedule a ride home using a rideshare app to avoid driving under the influence on a night out.

 • Seek support.
-An unhealthy relationship with alcohol can be difficult to change, but we don’t have to do it alone.
-We can seek support a number of ways, including opening up to close friends and family, exploring alcohol reduction apps, and participating in traditional treatment programs.
+An unhealthy relationship with alcohol can be difficult to work through, but we don’t have to do it alone.
+We can seek support through a number of different ways including opening up to close friends and family, exploring alcohol reduction apps, and traditional treatment programs.

 • Quit or cut back.
-Quitting or cutting back on alcohol doesn’t have to be just for those of us who may be required to wear an alcohol ankle monitor.
-Either step can benefit anyone ready to change their relationship with alcohol.
+Quitting or cutting back on alcohol doesn’t just have to be for those of us that may be required to wear an alcohol ankle monitor.
+It can be beneficial for anyone and prevent us from getting to the point of needing an alcohol monitoring bracelet.

 Key Takeaways

-Alcohol monitoring bracelets have proven to be useful detection devices, especially within the criminal justice system.
+Alcohol monitoring bracelets are useful detection devices, especially for use within the criminal justice system.
 They can detect alcohol consumption through our sweat 24/7 — making them practical for continuous monitoring needs.
 Although they may be effective in decreasing alcohol consumption and recidivism, alcohol monitoring bracelets aren’t the most comfortable or cost-efficient option for those of us who don’t require one.
-But they show us that increased mindfulness may be beneficial and can encourage us to address any concerns we have with our alcohol consumption before it becomes a bigger issue.
-Quitting or cutting back on alcohol can help us avoid the need to wear an alcohol monitoring bracelet.
+It shows us that increased mindfulness may be beneficial and can encourage us to address any concerns we have with our alcohol consumption before it becomes a bigger issue.
+Quit or cut back and avoid needing an alcohol monitoring bracelet!

 Summary FAQs